GEOARCHAEOLOGICAL X-RAY FLUORESCENCE LABORATORY OUTLINE AND FEE SCHEDULE

 X-RAY FLUORESCENCE ANALYSIS OF OBSIDIAN AND OTHER ARCHAEOLOGICAL MATERIALS

-The research energy-dispersive (EDXRF) x-ray fluorescence laboratory is providing access to analyses of archaeological and source standard obsidian on a per-sample basis under the direction of Steven Shackley, who is currently working on various archaeological projects worldwide, particularly in the greater North American Southwest.
-This laboratory is the daughter lab of work by Shackley for the last 30 years.
-We would like to stress that the research is focused on analyses of archaeological obsidian from the greater American Southwest including southern California, Baja California, Arizona, New Mexico, Sonora and Chihuahua.
-We feel strongly, that while other labs can provide adequate instrumental analyses from archaeological material in this region, we can provide more reliable provenance assignments and archeological interpretation given our direct experience with the sources and archaeology in the field.
-We are frequently in the field locating, mapping, and documenting newly discovered sources of archeological obsidian and dacite.
+The energy-dispersive (EDXRF) x-ray fluorescence laboratory provides access to analyses of archaeological and source standard obsidian and other volcanic rocks on a per-sample basis under the direction of Steven Shackley, who has worked on various archaeological projects worldwide, particularly in the greater North American Southwest for over 40 years.
+This laboratory is the daughter lab of work by Shackley at Arizona State University, and the University of California, Berkeley.
+I would like to stress that the research is focused on analyses of archaeological obsidian from the greater American Southwest including southern California, Baja California, Arizona, New Mexico, Sonora and Chihuahua.
+I feel strongly, that while other labs can provide adequate instrumental analyses from archaeological material in this region, my lab can provide more reliable provenance assignments and archeological interpretation given our direct experience with the sources and archaeology in the field.
+I am frequently in the field locating, mapping, and documenting newly discovered sources of archeological obsidian, dacite, and other volcanic rocks.

 WHAT IS XRF? arwhdrt.gif (2028 bytes)